thu-ml/tianshou/examples/mujoco/README.md

 \* details<sup>[[4]](#footnote4)</sup><sup>[[5]](#footnote5)</sup><sup>[[6]](#footnote6)</sup>

-#### Hints
+#### Hints for TD3
-0. TD3's learning rate is set to 3e-4 while it is 1e-3 for DDPG/SAC.
+1. TD3's learning rate is set to 3e-4 while it is 1e-3 for DDPG/SAC.
 However, there is NO enough evidence to support our choice of such hyperparameters (we simply choose them because SpinningUp do so) and you can try playing with those hyperparameters to see if you can improve performance.
 Do tell us if you can!

 ### SAC